 What We Study

-The Section on Environment and Technology provides a home for sociologists interested in these issues.
+The Section on Environmental Sociology provides a home for sociologists interested in these issues.
 We investigate questions like these:

 - How have the burdens of pollution, waste disposal, and resource extraction come to be unequally distributed among racial and ethnic groups, classes, genders, regions, and nations?
 How can these inequalities can be reduced?